 And Now, the News

-Intellivision owners get more good news in ’82 when third party manufacturer Imagic starts making games for the system.
+While your excitement about this might depend on whether or not you came of age watching cartoons in the movie theatres during WWII, Mattel announces in 1982 a deal with Walter Lantz Productions to produce games based on their well-known and well-aged cartoon character Woody Woodpecker, along with his fellow Lantz stablemates Chilly Willy and Andy Panda, among others.
+The Woody game, supporting Intellivoice, promises to terrorize unwary kids with a mechanical version of the title character’s maniacal laugh.
+Intellivision owners get more good (and possibly more relevant to current audiences) news this year when third party manufacturer Imagic starts making games for the system.
 Imagic boosts the Intellivision library with product like Atlantis, Microsurgeon and Beauty and the Beast.
-As for the company’s biggest VCS hit Demon Attack, Gary Kabe is in charge of porting Rob Fulup’s space shooter to Mattel’s console.
+As for the company’s biggest VCS hit Demon Attack, Gary Kato is in charge of porting Rob Fulop’s space shooter to Mattel’s console.
 The problem is that the Inty version bears an even stronger resemblance to the 1980 Centuri coin-op Phoenix, to which Atari has purchased exclusive home video game rights.
 Thus the company, with its home version of Phoenix slated to hit store shelves in January of 1983, sues Imagic for copyright infringement.
 The two parties eventually settle out of court.

-1982 also sees a version of the perennial paper-and-dice role playing game Dungeons & Dragons for the Intellivision, titled Advanced Dungeons & Dragons Cartridge.
+1982 also sees a version of the perennial paper-and-dice role playing game Dungeons & Dragons for the Intellivision, known as Minotaur while under development and eventually titled Advanced Dungeons & Dragons Cartridge upon release.
 Mattel’s first dealings over D&D licensing comes by way of the company’s electronic version of Gary Gygax and Dave Arneson’s table-top game rules, in fact, the first electronic version of the game, licensed from TSR and sold as Dungeons & Dragons Computer Labyrinth Game.
 Rights to produce home console, stand-alone and hand held games based on D&D are secured by Mattel in 1981.
 The Intellivision version of D&D concerns itself with a team of three adventurers traveling across a mountainous landscape in a bid to retrieve the two halves of a broken royal crown, secreted away by a cadre of dragons.
 The game would later be renamed Advanced Dungeons & Dragons: Cloudy Mountain to distinguish it from another first-person AD&D game from Mattel called Advanced Dungeons & Dragons: Treasure of Tarmin, released in 1983.

 Also at the 1983 winter CES in January, Mattel announces a real technologically advanced addition to their Intellivision line with the Intellivision III, to be released in the fall with a suggested retail price of around $300.
 It is intended as a bulwark against the ColecoVision and the new Atari 5200, with graphical capabilities that surpass its rivals.
 The Inty 3 has approx. 12K of ROM and 10K of RAM, and sports a screen resolution of 320 x 192 pixels, compared to 256 x 192 for the other two next-gen systems.
 It can also handle 64 sprites on-screen at a time, whereas Coleco’s unit can only handle 32 and Atari’s system a measly five.
 The Inty 3 will also include microwave wireless controllers with real joysticks, a multi-coloured LED status display on the case, built-in voice synthesis and an automatic TV/Game switcher similar to that offered in the 5200.
 Not to be left off the shopping list of new features are six music channels in stereo sound and backward compatibility with original Intellivision games.
 Oh, and a real 16-bit CPU is also to be included in the mix.
 A launch title library of six to eight games is expected, including the Hanna-Barbera tie-in game Yogi Bear’s Adventures, along with other titles like Treasure of the Yucatan and Grid Shock.
 Air jockeys should revel in the planned Air Ace, an air combat game allowing the player to soar over a full landscape in three-quarter perspective.
 The system is previewed in a private room during the show, to a select group of individuals.